austinsonger/Policy-Portal/data-protection.md

 ## Data Protection Implementation and Processes

-Data is classified and handled according to the \<PlaceHolder> Data Handling Specifications and Data Classification document.
+Data is classified and handled according to the `<Company Placeholder>` Data Handling Specifications and Data Classification document.

 Critical, confidential and internal data will be tagged upon creation, if tagging is supported.
 Each tag maps to a data type defined in the data classification scheme, which then maps to a protection level for encryption, access control, backup, and retention.
 Data classification may alternatively be identified by its location/repository.
-For example, source codes in \<PlaceHolder>’s Github Enterprise repos are considered “Internal” by default, even though a tag is not directly applied to each source file.
+For example, source codes in `<Company Placeholder>`’s Github Enterprise repos are considered “Internal” by default, even though a tag is not directly applied to each source file.

 Critical and confidential data is always stored and transmitted securely, using approved encryption standards.
-More details are specified in \<PlaceHolder>’s Data Classification and Handling document.
+More details are specified in `<Company Placeholder>`’s Data Classification and Handling document.

 All IT systems that process and store sensitive data follow the provisioning process, configuration, change management, patching and anti-malware standards as defined in Configuration and Change Management document.

 **Customer/Production Data Protection**

-\<PlaceHolder> hosts on Amazon Web Services in the US-East (Ohio) region by default.
+`<Company Placeholder>` hosts on Amazon Web Services in the US-East (Ohio) region by default.
 Data is replicated across multiple regions for redundancy and disaster recovery.

-All \<PlaceHolder> employees, systems, and resources adhere to the following standards and processes to reduce the risk of compromise of Production Data:
+All `<Company Placeholder>` employees, systems, and resources adhere to the following standards and processes to reduce the risk of compromise of Production Data:

 1. Implement and/or review controls designed to protect Production Data from improper alteration or destruction.
 2. Ensure that confidential data is stored in a manner that supports user access logs and automated monitoring for potential security incidents.
-3. Ensure \<PlaceHolder> Customer Production Data is segmented and only accessible to Customer authorized to access data.
+3. Ensure `<Company Placeholder>` Customer Production Data is segmented and only accessible to Customer authorized to access data.
-4. All Production Data at rest is stored on encrypted volumes using encryption keys managed by \<PlaceHolder>.
+4. All Production Data at rest is stored on encrypted volumes using encryption keys managed by `<Company Placeholder>`.
 Encryption at rest is ensured through the use of automated deployment scripts referenced in Configuration and Change Management.
 5. Volume encryption keys and machines that generate volume encryption keys are protected from unauthorized access.
 Volume encryption key material is protected with access controls such that the key material is only accessible by privileged accounts.
 6. Encrypted volumes use approved cipher algorithms, key strength, and key management process as defined in §12.3.1 above.
 7. Raid volume drives are individually encrypted and assembled on boot requiring a manual input of the key to mount the encrypted volume.

 **Access**

-\<PlaceHolder> employee access to production is guarded by an approval process and by default is disabled.
+`<Company Placeholder>` employee access to production is guarded by an approval process and by default is disabled.
 When access is approved, temporary access is granted that allows access to production.
 Production access is reviewed by the security team on a case by case basis.

 **Separation**